12 Great Flies for September Trout and Grayling Fishing

 • the fast water leading into deep pools;

-• shady areas, particular under overhanging trees & bushes;
+• shady areas, particularly under overhanging trees & bushes;

 • alongside weed beds, large rocks, ledges, and snags;